microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-6. Enter the text to be transferred from mobile to RNB45x device and click send button
+6. Enter the text to be transferred from mobile to RNB45x device and click the **Send** button

     <br />